-Among the UW players Sarkisian coached were 7 NFL draftees, including quarterback Jake Locker, cornerback Desmond Trufant, linebackers Donald Butler and All-American Mason Foster and defensive end Daniel Te'o-Nesheim, plus All-Pac-12 tailback Chris Polk.
+Among the UW players Sarkisian coached were 9 NFL draftees, including quarterback Jake Locker, cornerback Desmond Trufant, linebackers Donald Butler and All-American Mason Foster, defensive end Daniel Te’o-Nesheim and tailback Bishop Sankey, plus All-Pac-12 tailback Chris Polk.

 At USC, Sarkisian coached Heisman Trophy-winning quarterbacks Carson Palmer and Matt Leinart, along with NFL signalcallers Mark Sanchez, John David Booty and Matt Cassel.
 The Trojans went 23-3 when he was the offensive coordinator.

 Sarkisian originally joined the USC staff as an offensive assistant in January of 2001.
 Then, after going to San Diego State briefly as the quarterbacks coach in January of 2002, he returned to USC in March of 2002 to handle the quarterbacks fulltime for 2 seasons (2002-03).